maximlamare/s3_tools/README.md

 As for the python script execution is very slow (to be tested).

 + *extract_geotiff2.sh*: a bash processing chain based on the gpt commands.
 The subset operator is called, writing the bands to a geotiff, then the reprojection operator overwrites the geotiff.
 This less elegant solution is __much faster__ than the previous 2.

+## 2. Get a list of S3 scenes at a given location for a given date range

++ *s3_scenes_tolist.py*: python script based on the Copernicus Scihub API.
+From a csv containing a list of sites (in the format: Site_name, lat, lon), extract image names covering the site for a given date range.
+The user can specify a flag to extract a single image per day, which is the closest to the specified time.